Skip to content

 $innerMapper: '@.inner'

 The $innerMapper argument passes the decorated mapper to the constructor.
 You can use the DecoratingFieldDefinitionMapper from the graphql package.
-It requires that you implement the getFieldTypeIdentifier method to tell which Field Type is covered by the mapper.
+It requires that you implement the getFieldTypeIdentifier method to tell which field type is covered by the mapper.

 Add MyCustomFieldDefinitionMapper.php mapper to src/GraphQL/Schema: